-As at December 31, 2017, the directors and/or officers of the Company collectively control 12,958,444 common shares of the Company or approximately 15% of the total common shares outstanding.
+As at December 31, 2019, the directors and/or officers of the Company collectively control 1,126,842 common shares of the Company or approximately 8% of the total common shares outstanding and an insider of the Company controls 1,533,211 common shares of the Company or approximately 11% of the total common shares outstanding.
 To the knowledge of directors and officers of the Company, the remainder of the outstanding common shares are held by diverse shareholders.
 These holdings can change at any time at the discretion of the owner.